David-Reset/Concrete-Structures-Constructability-Framework/tools/triage-rating-rubric.md

 * the entry's **scope changes** (its bands or applicability narrow or widen), which usually moves the recall boundary;
 * the Triage tab's **validation** flags the entry as dark or referencing an unknown fact;
 * readers report it surfacing where it doesn't belong (precision), or *not* surfacing on a job where it clearly applied (recall — take this one seriously).

+Re-check an entry's **related links** when its design question changes, when a new entry creates a better handoff or alternative, when an existing linked entry changes scope, or when the link note no longer explains a useful next decision.

 Because triggers share a fact vocabulary, editing a gate or question can shift several entries at once — **re-run the simulator after any change to `triageConfig`.**